 The use of cell phones during class time is unprofessional and distracting to the instructor and fellow students.
-Texting during class is therefore strictly prohibited.
+Texting and talking on a cell phone during class is therefore strictly prohibited.
 Cell phones must be either turned off or set to silent mode and placed out of site.